mrphysics-bonn/CEST-simulations-with-JEMRIS/README.md

 ### Background
-Chemical exchange saturation transfer (CEST) experiments are based on the chemical exchange between a dilute molecules and water protons.
+Chemical exchange saturation transfer (CEST) experiments are based on the chemical exchange between dilute molecules and water protons.
 By off-resonant saturation, solute pools can be measured indirectly.
-The relaxation of water protons is affected by the spin population of the solute proton pool due to inter- and intra-molecular magnetization transfer (MT) processes mediated by scalar or dipolar spin-spin couplings or chemical exchange.
+The relaxation of water protons is affected by the spin population of the solute proton pool due to inter- and intra-molecular magnetization transfer (MT) processes mediated by spin-spin couplings or chemical exchange.

 The theory, that describes the dynamics of the coupled magnetization vectors in spin-exchange experiments, is based on the Bloch-McConnell (BM) equations [1,2].